-The “heart failure” term is not the best (in my opinion) to describe the situation with the heart because it gives an impression of impending and unavoidable “failure” of the heart.
+The “heart failure” name is not the best (in my opinion) to describe the situation with the heart because it gives an impression of impending and unavoidable “failure” of the heart.
 In reality, people are admitted to hospitals across the nation with the diagnosis of “heart failure” and then are given medications that readily reverses the “failure.”
 The term “congestive” heart failure is also used and reflects the situation of too much fluid for the heart to process.
 The “congestion” in the heart effects its proper function like the congestion in your nose when you have a cold.
 In congestive heart failure, “water pills” and other medications are given and the “extra” fluid is flushed (urinated) out.

 The problem with heart failure is complicated, but for our purposes can be considered a combination of

-- too much fluid in the body
+too much fluid in the body

-- too much heart muscle (from high blood pressure)
+too much heart muscle (from high blood pressure)

-- abnormal squeezing (or relaxation) of the heart muscles
+abnormal squeezing (or relaxation) of the heart muscles

 The occurrence of heart failure, although not as ominous as it sounds in the short term, is a sign of a serious heart condition that can bring premature death.
 Like many other health conditions, heart failure occurs more frequently in African Americans.
 The major drivers to this racial disparity is a higher incidence of obesity, high blood pressure, diabetes, physical inactivity, and smoking.
 To see if you are at risk, let’s review each risk factor.